Benefits of Family Loans

 - Is there a promissory note or other evidence of indebtedness

 - Is interest charged

 - Is there security or collateral

 - Did the transferee have the ability to repay

 - Do the records maintained by the transferor and/or the transfeeree relect the transaction as a loan

 - Was the transaction reported for Federal tax purposes as a loan

 These factors are not exclusive.
 Overall, an actual expectation of repayment and an Intent to enforce the debt are critical for persuading the IRS that a transaction was a loan as opposed to a gift.
 Too many family loans do not involve a written agreement and do not charge any interest, and those omissions may leave the transaction vulnerable to challenge by other interested third parties.

 If some of those factors are absent or suspect, the IRS may treat certain loans as gifts for income tax purposes, no matter what was the intent of the family and no matter how they behaved in regards to the agreement.
 The risk that a third party such as a spouse, a court, or the IRS, may treat a loan as a gift increases significantly if there is no written agreement or if the written agreement is poorly structured.

-How a Lawyer Can Help With an Intra-Family Loan
+How a Lawyer Can Help You With an Family Loan